Bogdanp/molten/docs/source/guide.rst

 -----------

 That's it for the user guide.
-Check out the `todo API`_ example for a full implementation of this API or continue reading the builtin :doc:`components` section next.
+Check out the `todo API`_ example for a full implementation of this API or continue reading the built-in :doc:`components` section next.